 Here’s an oldie but a goodie recipe, a pot roast with a Bloody Mary sauce.
 Of course, you’re not going to get tipsy and it’s perfectly fine for children!
-If there’s any concern about the alcohol, substitute white or white wine vinegar.
+If there’s any concern about the alcohol, substitute white or white wine vinegar for the Vodka.

 This Bloody Mary Pot Roast is always a hit at our house; my daughter’s family loves it and my folks raved when I served it to them.
 I think you’ll like it too.
 It doesn’t hurt that it’s easy, either! 🙂